Taking on avalanche control with a blast

 As part of the active avalanche control methods, our on-site avalanche technicians provide 24/7 forecasting on changing weather patterns.
 The active control methods can be somewhat daring in how they’re executed.
 For instance, a helicopter loaded up with explosives flies over a specific avalanche risk area, then drops the explosives on the target to trigger a controlled avalanche.
 This prevents the snowpack from building up too much and reduces the potential of uncontrolled avalanches.

 At times, severe storms and minimum visibility may be too dangerous to allow helicopter bombing, so we use an alternative, innovative technology.
 The Gazex avalanche control system is developed by TAS, a world leader in remote natural hazard prevention systems based in France.
 The Gazex system is made up of a series of percussion instruments known as “exploders” that ignite an oxygen and propane mixture to generate a blast strong enough to trigger an avalanche.
 A remote control is used to operate the Gazex without exposing site crew to danger or explosives.
-The blast is so powerful it sounds like a large bomb has exploded.
 The Gazex system is connected to Hatch’s communication network, allowing us to remotely trigger an avalanche at any time of day, from anyplace on-site with a laptop and wifi connection.
 In accordance with the project’s plans and environmental policy, we’ll be removing the Gazex installations at the end of the project.